PO Box 609 • Perkinston, MS 39573

 This publication is intended to be a helpful source of information about the opportunities for educational advancement offered by Mississippi Gulf Coast Community College.
 The college offers the first two years of university parallel programs covering a broad scope of courses, plus more than 46 technical and career programs.
 This bulletin covers general academic requirements and procedures, student activities, curricula, and course descriptions.
 Also included are descriptions of the physical facilities on Jackson County Campus at Gautier, Harrison County Campus at Gulfport-Biloxi, both non-resident, and Perkinston Campus at Perkinston, which has residence hall facilities for men and women.
 Information is also included on the George County Center, Advanced Manufacturing and Technology Center, West Harrison County Center, Bryant Center, Keesler Air Force Base Center, and the Naval Construction Battalion Center.
 Information is organized into six parts as outlined in the table of contents, each furnishing information to students and/or their parents, spouse, or guardian.
 Specific topics may be located by consulting the index.
 A better understanding of the institution, its philosophy, offerings and advantages will be gained by reading this bulletin in its entirety.

-Mississippi Gulf Coast Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award Associate of Arts degrees, Associate of Science degrees, Associate of Applied Science degrees, certificates, and diplomas.
-Questions about the accreditation of Mississippi Gulf Coast Community College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, by calling 404-679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).
+Mississippi Gulf Coast Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees.
+Degree-granting institutions also may offer credentials such as certificates and diplomas at approved degree levels.
+Questions about the accreditation of Mississippi Gulf Coast Community College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).
 Mississippi Gulf Coast Community College is accredited by the Mississippi Commission on College Accreditation.

 The following programs hold specialized professional accreditation: